ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

                       window_length=BBR.MaxBwFilterLen)
 ~~~~

-InitWindowedMaxFilter() and UpdateWindowedMaxFilter() can be implemented using
+UpdateWindowedMaxFilter() can be implemented using Kathleen Nichols' algorithm
-Kathleen Nichols' algorithm for tracking the minimum/maximum value of a data
+for tracking the minimum/maximum value of a data stream over some measurement
-stream over some measurement window.
-The description of the algorithm and a
+window.
+The description of the algorithm and a sample implementation are
-sample implementation are available in Linux {{KN_FILTER}}.
-InitWindowedMaxFilter()
+available in Linux {{KN_FILTER}}.
-initializes the filter state, and UpdateWindowedMaxFilter() updates the filter
-with a new value and returns the current maximum.

 ### Tracking Time for the BBR.max_bw Max Filter {#tracking-time-for-the-bbrmaxbw-max-filter}